Explore Papua New Guinea – Watut River

 Awesome locals!
 Image: David Kirkland

-Papua New Guinea – A Fascinating Nation.
+Papua New Guinea – a fascinating nation

 The Kukukuku tribes people are shown from archaeological records to be some of the oldest people to inhabit earth.
 There are links between the aboriginals of Australia and the Kukukuku tribes people from the Watut River valley, as they crossed the now submerged Melanesian land bridge which connected the land masses some 60,000 years ago.
 Papua New Guinea has a fascinating culture based around more than 700 languages.
 Since it’s independence from Australia in 1975, Papua New Guinea has continued to thrive with its vibrant industries of palm oil processing, wood and chipboard processing, construction and increasingly tourism.
 Traveling to Papua New Guinea is like traveling back in time, but you’ll be fascinated by the people and their friendliness.